Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Ole Miss vs. Tennessee College Football Odds, Plays and Insights

 The No. 13 Ole Miss Rebels (4-1, 0-0 SEC) are just 2.5-point favorites on the road at Neyland Stadium against the Tennessee Volunteers (4-2, 0-0 SEC) on Saturday, October 16, 2021.
-Both squads feature high-powered rushing attacks, with the Rebels fifth in rushing yards per game, and the Volunteers sixth.
-A total of 83 points has been set for this game.
+Both teams feature high-powered rushing attacks, with the Rebels fifth in rushing yards per game, and the Volunteers sixth.
+The point total is set at 82 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.